Remarks on Viscosity Super-Solutions of Quasi-Variational Inequalities

 \bl{Lemma-6.3} \sl Let $V(\cd\,,\cd)$ be a viscosity super-solution of HJB equation \rf{HJB-V0} satisfying constraint \rf{V<N[V]}.
 Then it is a viscosity super-solution of \rf{QVI1} in the sense of Definition \ref{super-solution}.

 \el

 The above definition of viscosity super-solution is stronger than that Definition \ref{QVI-vs} (ii), i.e., $V(\cd\,,\cd)$ is a viscosity super-solution of QVI \rf{QVI1} in the sense of Definition \ref{super-solution}, then it is a viscosity super-solution of QVI \rf{QVI1} in the sense of Definition \ref{QVI-vs} (ii).
-More importantly, with the above stronger definition, the standard results that the value function of the corresponding optimal impulse control being a viscosity solution of the corresponding QVI \rf{QVI1} remains, and by strengthening the definition, the uniqueness of viscosity solution remains as well.
+More importantly, with the above stronger definition, the standard results that the value function of the corresponding optimal impulse control being a viscosity solution of the corresponding QVI \rf{QVI1} remains(for readers' convenience, we will give the proof in the Appendix), and by strengthening the definition, the uniqueness of viscosity solution remains as well.
 The following example illustrates that the two definitions of viscosity super-solution are not equivalent.

 \bex{} \rm Consider the following QVIs: \bel{HJB-ex}\left\{\2n\ba{ll} \ds\min\Big\{V_t(t,x)-V_x(t,x)+g(t,x),\BN[V](t,x)-V(t,x)\Big\}=0,\qq(t,x)\in[0,T]\times\dbR,\\ \ns\ds V(T,x)=h(x)\equiv xe^{-x},\qq x\in\dbR,\ea\right.\ee where $g:[0,T]\times\dbR\to[0,\i)$ is continuous, and